kjpianeta/proxy-test-project/README.md

 ## proxy-test-project
-The proxy-test-project proxies http requests to provided upstream targets via WebAPI.
+The proxy-test-project proxies http requests, to provided upstream targets, via WebAPI.
-It's a Node.js based project.
-It also relies on NGINX to serve as a front facing proxy for the WepAPI.
+It's a Node.js project.
+It also relies on NGINX to serve as a front facing proxy for the WepAPI and Docker for portability.

 ##### Requirements
 This project requires: